Registration

 The Law School established the Master of Studies in Law (M.S.L.) degree program for a small number of non-lawyers who seek to obtain a basic familiarity with legal thought and to explore the relation of law to their intellectual and professional development.
 It is a one-year terminal program designed for those who do not desire a professional law degree, but who are interested in a rigorous curriculum and a formal program of study.
 Students in the M.S.L. program are ordinarily experienced scholars with doctorates who have research or teaching objectives in mind, or mid-career journalists seeking an intensive immersion in legal thinking so that they are better able to inform their audiences upon their return to journalism.
 Those who have completed a professional law degree are not eligible for the program.
 Participants in the M.S.L. program are not eligible for subsequent admission to the J.D. program at Yale Law School.

-Candidates for the M.S.L. degree are required to complete at least three of the first-term courses (12 units), plus an additional 15 units, for a total of at least 27 units.
-There are four first-term courses (Constitutional Law, Contracts, Criminal Law and Administration, and Procedure; see First Term, in the chapter Academic Requirements and Options).
+Candidates for the M.S.L. degree are required to complete at least three of the first-term courses (12 units, see First Term in the chapter Academic Requirements and Options), plus an additional 15 units, for a total of at least 27 units.
 The M.S.L. student may substitute an elective for one of the first-term courses.
 The second term is entirely elective and affords opportunities for independent research and clinical experience in addition to regular courses and seminars.
-With approval of the instructor and a Law School faculty member, up to 6 units of credit toward the M.S.L. degree may be earned in courses in other schools at the University.
+With approval of the instructor and a Law School faculty member, up to 6 units of credit toward the M.S.L. degree may be earned in courses in other schools at the university.
 Up to 6 units of credit toward the M.S.L. degree may be earned from research supervised by a Law School faculty member; participation in reading groups and supervised reading may not exceed 2 units.

 A minimum of 12 units of the 27 required units must be graded units.
 If a student is given the option to change the grading basis of a course, clinic, or program of individual work to credit/fail, the student must exercise the option within the first two weeks of the term by filing the appropriate form with the Office of the Registrar by the published deadline for the term.
 After this deadline, the grade mode may not be changed by the student or the faculty member.

 Satisfactory Academic Progress (SAP) will be assessed each term for M.S.L. students.
 Quantitative (pace) measures: Each student in the M.S.L. program must complete a minimum of 27 credit hours over the course of two terms in residence.
-Each student must successfully complete at least three of the first-term courses (Constitutional Law, Contracts, Criminal Law and Administration, and Procedure) during the fall term.
+Each student must successfully complete at least three of the first-term courses (see First Term in the chapter Academic Requirements and Options) during the fall term.
 Each student must be enrolled in at least 12 credit hours each term.
 M.S.L. students are expected to complete all degree requirements by the end of the spring term of the academic year during which they matriculate.
 Each student must complete 100 percent of all credit hours attempted by the end of the second term unless, in extraordinary circumstances, an extension has been approved by the Graduate Policy Committee.
 In the event of such an extension, all M.S.L. work must be completed successfully by December 1 of the calendar year in which the student was to have graduated.
 Students who have not successfully completed the M.S.L. requirements by this time will be withdrawn.
 To maintain SAP, each student in the M.S.L. program must complete 75 percent of the credit hours attempted by the end of the first term of study and 100 percent of all credit hours attempted by the end of the second term.
 Qualitative measures: Students will be disqualified as M.S.L. candidates and will not be allowed to continue in the program if they receive one Failure or more than one Low Pass during the two academic terms.
 A student who has been disqualified as an M.S.L. candidate for failure to maintain satisfactory grades will not be readmitted without a favorable vote of the Faculty in Executive Session.

 Admission to candidacy does not carry with it a commitment of financial support.
 Financial aid is awarded based on demonstrated financial need only, and the extent and conditions of any support will be individually arranged.